hungcq/knowledge-repo/IT/aws/solution-architect-associate/monitoring-audit.md

   - Does not prevent actions from happening
   - Remediation: auto remediate non-compliant resources using SSM Automation Documents
   - -> Can set Retries if resource is still non-compliant after remediation
-  - Noti: trigger EventBridge when resources are non-compliant
+  - Noti: trigger EventBridge/SNS when resources are non-compliant
 - Config Resource: view config/compliance/CloudTrail API calls of a resource over time